dagraham/plm-dgraham/README.md

         commands:
             h:  show this help message
             e:  edit 'roster.yaml' using the default text editor
+            t:  tag an existing project as the default for subsequent commands
             p:  create/update a project
             a:  ask players for their "can play" dates
             r:  record the "can play" responses